 THE BROTHERHOOD PROJECT

-James has created the Brotherhood Project, a programme for 10 African and Caribbean boys in year 10.
+James created the Brotherhood Project, a programme for 10 African and Caribbean boys in year 10.
 The aim of the programme is to improve the attainment and the confidence of these students, in order to help them realise their aspirational goals.

 The students have been able to explore their identity and how that impacts on the way that they view themselves.
 They have also been taught skills such as goal setting and intentional learning, in preparation for their exams.